-The topic of Enterprise Engagement can be introduced in a class, several classes, or a complete course of 30-35 classes.
+The topic of Enterprise Engagement and the Stakeholder Capitalism movement can be introduced in a class, several classes, or a complete course of 30-35 classes.
 The more time allocated, the more the course can include interactive exercises that enable the students to develop and audit their own engagement processes related to either an artificially created or actual organizational experience, including a school or volunteer activity.

 1. One-Hour Course

-The one-hour course provides the definition and economics of Enterprise Engagement, the framework and fundamental principles, and an overview of ISO Annex SL and ISO 10018 Quality People Management standards.
+The one-hour course provides the definition and economics of Enterprise Engagement, the framework and fundamental principles, and an overview of ISO Annex SL and ISO 30414 Human Capital reporting and ISO 10018 People Engagement standards.

 2. One-Day or One-Week Class